Haritha266/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ![image](https://user-images.githubusercontent.com/87559347/187158161-4d230654-5102-4225-8e58-d6d8ed950990.png)

-### Lab 3 - Introduction to Sky130 basic layers layout and LEF using inverter:
+### Lab [DAY 3] - Introduction to Sky130 basic layers layout and LEF using inverter:

 1. Clone [vsdstdcelldesign](https://github.com/nickson-jose/vsdstdcelldesign).
 2. Copy the techfile `sky130A.tech` from `pdks/sky130A/libs.tech/magic/` to directory of the cloned repo.
 In the below figure, you can see tech file getting added to vsdstdcelldesign